jmcalalang/f5-automation-toolchain-lab/docs/module2/lab2.rst

 The desired end state of these DO configurations is to configure the below objects, built on the BIG-IPs with a single call in a single file.
 This declarative solution allows me to compose configurations that are reusable with templating technologies and storable in Source Control.

+.. seealso:: This AS3 declaration was created from an F5 provided example located on CloudDocs_DO_Example_

 Configuration Items in our declaration:
   - Licensing
   - Credentials